anlumo/webauth/README.md

 An authentication crate for Desktop applications written in Rust that have to implement web-based login workflows like openid or oauth2.

-The idea is that you pass in a full URL and a URL scheme to the crate's main entry point `WebAuthSession::authenticate`.
+The idea is that you pass in a full URL and a URL scheme to the crate's main entry point `authenticate`.
 Then, the web page referenced by the URL is opened in a web browser.
 Whenever the page redirects to a URL of the supplied scheme, it ends the browser session and returns the full redirect URL.

 The crate has been tested on Linux/Wayland, macOS and Windows.
 It should also run unchanged on X11 and Android, but these haven't been tested yet. iOS support is still pending and probably not a lot of work (it's mostly identical to the macOS implementation, but needs UIWindow instead of NSWindow).